-How to make the best cream cheese icing for your pumpkin cinnamon rolls
+How to make the best cinnamon roll cream cheese icing

 For this Pumpkin Cinnamon Roll recipe, I went with a cream cheese frosting that isn’t too thick or too thin.
 I did this by adding the perfect balance of milk and sugar to the recipe.
 To make it your own, you can reduce the amount of sugar to make it thinner or add more to make it thicker.